horvbalint/surreal-ts/README.md

 ### As a standalone tool

-Since surreal-ts is an npm package it can also be installed globaly with `npm i -g surreal-ts` and then just use the command `surreal-ts` to run it anywhere.
+Since surreal-ts is an npm package it can also be installed globaly with `npm i -g surreal-ts` and then just use the `surreal-ts` command to run it anywhere.

-You can also install and run it at once with `npx surreal-ts`, or to always get the latest version, use: `npx surreal-ts@latest`.
+You can also install and run it at once with `npx surreal-ts`, or to always get the latest version use: `npx surreal-ts@latest`.

 Alternatively one can also clone this repository and build it for themself with `cargo build`.